julianoventola/GoBarber/backend/README.md

   - yarn sequelize migration:create --name=create-users
   - yarn sequelize db:migrate - For creation
   - yarn sequelize db:migrate:undo OR yarn sequelize db:migrate:undo:all - For rollback

+# Sentry

+- Create a new project in sentry.io (express)
+  - yarn add @sentry/node@5.12.2 OR npm install @sentry/node@5.12.2
+  - configure YOUR project's dsn

 # How to start